Sinestral/sample-collab/README.md

 Hello!

-I'm a third year bachelor student at Chalmers University.
+I'm a former student from Chalmers University.
 I'm very interested in anything frontend/backend.
-Throughout the program at university I've also partook in some fullstack projects on my free time.
+While studying I've also partook in some fullstack projects for various clubs/student bodies at Chalmers.

 Social media: [LinkedIn](https://www.linkedin.com/in/felix-holmstr%C3%B6m-273421140)